Gestify-ML/yolo/README.md

 * `tuned`, path to the fine tuned model.
 * `output`, path to output the modified model.

+---

+`measure_inference.py`, is used to measure the average inference speed of a model.
+The script has the following arguments:
+* `model`, path to the model to test.
+* `video`, path to a video to run predictions on.

 TODO
 * Running demo on PC
 * Running demo on Phone